Dallinger/Dallinger/docs/source/dummies_node.rst

 The Node table
 --------------

 Remembering what we already covered about the table/object duality of Dallinger's objects, let's start by looking at the Node table.
 While each row tells us about a specific Node, right now we're more interested in the column names, as these tell us the properties common to all Nodes.
 The quickest way to do this is in Postico: we can open up the Node table and look at the column names.
-But there's also a harder (but more informative) way: we can look at the Dallinger code that creates the table.
-Guess which way we're going to do it... that's right: the hard, but informative way (you'll thank me later).
+But there's also a harder (yet more informative) way: we can look at the Dallinger code that creates the table.
+Guess which way we're going to do it... that's right: the hard and informative way (you'll thank me later).
 So, to start let's open up the code.
 You'll want to open the file `models.py` (Dallinger/dallinger/models.py).
 It's called "models.py" because that's a common name for files that contain the code descriptions of the key classes that make up a program.
 Later on in this guide you'll see how to create custom classes on an experiment-by-experiment basis, and in that case you'll be making your own models.py file.
 But let's not worry about that for now.
 Instead, open up models.py and look for the definition of the Node class.
 You'll know when you've found it because it starts with the following line:
 ::

 	class Node(Base, SharedMixin):